edumeet/edumeet/E2EE.md

 ### The alternatives at lecture scale

 Pairwise distribution is what keeps a departure with many senders expensive, and there are two known ways past it.
-Both change the key model rather than the rotation, and neither is built here.
+Both change the key model rather than the rotation.

 **A leader with a room key.** One participant, named by the room server, generates a single room key and hands it to each participant pairwise.
 Each sender's frame key is derived from it, so the frame